 There are many ways cybercriminals try to infiltrate your computer, mobile devices and network.
-Phishing is time tested and effective, and the more you know about it the better you will know how to protect yourself online.
+Phishing attacks are time-tested and effective, and the more you know about how phishing works the more effective you’ll be at protecting yourself online.

 My friend Sarah just sent me an email marked urgent.

 This is weird though.
 All the email says is, “Are you available?” and then it includes a link.
 That’s an odd message to get from Sarah.
 Seems suspicious.
 Don’t you think?

 Emails like this are called phishing emails, and they’re a popular type of phishing scam.
 They’re emails sent from sources posing as legitimate.
 The phishers behind an email like this try to trick people into clicking a link that appears to be from a trusted source to send money or financial information like bank account or credit card information.